Small Business IRS Tax Problems

-IRS Tax Problems that are Common Small Business – Payroll and More
+IRS Tax Problems that are Common to Small Businesses –Payroll and More.

 Payroll 941 penalty

 If you are looking to get on a fast track to an IRS audit, all you need is to commit the failure to withhold payroll taxes.
 The penalty faced by the small business owner is in the amount that is equal to the taxes owed.
 This is often known as “Trust Fund Recovery” or 100% payroll penalty.
 No matter how successful a small business may be, this penalty and the following results could prove to be devastating.
 If you currently have difficulties when trying to deal with payroll taxes, there are possible ways to resolve the taxes, but it is not always easy.

 All employees in your small business need to be classified, no matter how difficult it might be.
 The two classifications offered are “independent contractors” and “employees.”If you misclassify an employee as an independent contractor, they avoid tax reporting, which is considered as unlawfully taking money from the IRS.
 The punishments in this scenario are not good.
 To assist you in determining the differences between what the IRS considers an “independent contractor” and an “employee,” you can read form 22-8, entitled “Determination of Employee Work Status for Purposes of Federal Income Tax Withholding.”